 Use of Public Land and Resources

 There are extensive public landholdings and other resources within Sheffield and the City Council will seek to use these to take forward the strategy.
-This could be through land sales and development promotion or through the protection and improvement of environmental assets.
+This could be through land sales and development promotion or through the protection and improvement of environmental and heritage assets.
 It could also include reserving certain allocated housing sites for self-build.
 The uplift in land values arising from the allocation of public land for development provides an opportunity to deliver a higher level of community benefits than might otherwise be the case for land in private ownership.

 Monitoring